richtong/nvim.lazyvim/README_RICH.md

 ## Completions vs LSP vs Linting vs Formatting

 Confusingly the LSP can do many things but sometimes not others.
-For instance, bash-ls does linting but not formatting, so you need shfmt for this.
+For instance, bash-ls does linting but not formatting, so you need shfmt for this and it does not seem to autoformat correctly like :Black used to do.

 Generally through, completions of what you type are handled by nvim-cmp and nvim-lsp-config handles the LSPs which general do syntax checking. formatting and